How to Write Resume References

 Company Name and Address: Write the company name and full street address or their home address if it is a personal reference.

 Contact Email: Add the contact's email address.

 When writing this part optimize it by customizing what you write and make it applicable to the job you are seeking if possible.
-Use keywords from the job description in all of the documents you create while applying for this job.
+Use keywords from the job description in all the documents you create while applying for the job.
 Anything you can do you make yourself more relevant to the job will increase your chances of getting hired.

-- Fonts and Colors:
+- Fonts and Colors

 Use the same style, font, and colors that you used on your resume and cover letter.
 The continuity of font usage provides a professional appearance to your documents.
 Watch our Font and Colors Video for more information on this topic.

 If you get an interview we can help you with that too; read our job interview tips to learn how to dress, what to say, and how to carry yourself.
 It is important to be prepared and to be at the top of your game, there is a lot riding on this.
-If you do your best and be your best you can't expect more from yourself.
+If you do your best and be your best you can't expect any more from yourself.